shale00/Scott-Hale-React-Portfolio/scott-hale-react-portfolio/README.md

   N/A

   ## Credits
-   The animations were obtained from GreenSock.com and the icons are from icons8.com.
+   The animations were obtained from GreenSock.com and the icons from icons8.com.

   ## License
     This app is licensed under the MIT license.